Skip to main content

 Alumni Audit Discount Program

 If an employee is eligible for tuition remission and elects to audit a graduate course, but is not an alumnae/i of that program, he or she will be charged 100% of the course value and tuition remission will cover 100% of the tuition per the tuition remission policy.
 However, if the employee is an alumnae/i of the graduate course program, the charge is 50% of the course value and the tuition remission program will cover 100% of the 50% tuition.
 The employee or alumnae/i is responsible for fees and tax implications.
-See Student Accounts website for complete details.
+See the Student Accounts website for complete details.